ricgir/APT-Detection/sih_elk/docs/setup/elk_setup.md

 This guide prioritizes a secure-by-default setup, including the generation and use of passwords for all built-in users.

+## Architecture Overview: Component Roles

+This guide sets up a central ELK stack that can receive data from various sources, including both Windows and Ubuntu VMs.

+  - **Elasticsearch and Kibana** are the core components and are **required for both Windows and Ubuntu**.
+They store, index, and visualize all incoming data.

+  - **Logstash** is included in this stack specifically to serve as a data processor for log shippers like **Winlogbeat**, which is the method used for the **Windows VM setup**.
+Modern solutions like Elastic Agent (used for the Ubuntu VM) can send data directly to Elasticsearch, bypassing the need for a separate Logstash instance for that data path

 ## Prerequisites: Docker and Docker Compose Installation
 Before you begin, you must have Docker Engine and Docker Compose installed on your system.

 Please follow the official instructions to download and install both components for your specific operating system.

 [Official Documentation](https://docs.docker.com/engine/install/)

 ## Project Structure